maurosterpin/Home-Service-Robot/README.md

 https://user-images.githubusercontent.com/92162018/204540114-0a0f4f7b-1716-4ec9-9021-a87ab6ba539b.mp4

-Brief write up about packages used for localization, mapping and navigation:

 ## Mapping & Localization

 For localization we used the AMCL package which utilizes Adaptive Monte Carlo Localization (AMCL) which uses a particle filter to track the pose of a robot against a known map.